luiswirth/bsc-thesis/src/appendix.typ

   cargo run --example <example>
   ```
 ]
-This command compliles all crates and runs the example in the shell.
+This command compiles all crates and runs the example in the shell.
 It is recommended to additionally add the `--release` flag to build in release
 mode, instead of debug mode to profit from optimizations.
 To figure out the names of the available examples one can look into the example